Wayne Henry Garrison

-Wayne Henry Garrison (born August 26, 1959) is an American serial killer who murdered three children in Tulsa, Oklahoma.
-He was arrested in 1999 for the 1989 murder and dismemberment of 13-year-old Justin Wiles, which had occurred after Garrison served time for two separate child murders he committed as a teenager.
-He is currently incarcerated within the Oklahoma Department of Corrections prison system.
+Wayne Henry Garrison (born August 26, 1959) is an American serial killer who was convicted of killing three children.
+He was arrested in 1999 for the 1989 murder and dismemberment of 13-year-old Justin Wiles in Tulsa, Oklahoma.
+He was convicted and sentenced to death in 2001, although his sentence was commuted to life six years later.

 Early life

 Garrison was born on August 26, 1959.
 He had a history of violence; he purposely killed his pet rabbit by breaking its neck just one day after getting it as a gift.
 The most notable occasion of Garrison's juvenile delinquency occurred on Halloween 1972, when he was 13 years old.
 He was at his uncle's house in Tulsa, Oklahoma.
 In the middle of the night, Garrison dragged his 4-year-old cousin Dana Dyane Dean into the crawlspace under the house, where he tied a felt headband around her neck and asphyxiated her until she was unresponsive.
 Dana's father, James, became worried during the early morning hours when he could not find Dana, and reported his daughter missing at around 7 a.m..
 Police searched the home, and found Dana under the crawlspace, where she had died as a result of her injuries.
 It did not take long for police to arrest Garrison, and it did not take him long to confess.

 A judge sent him to Griffin Memorial Hospital in Norman, Oklahoma.
 During 1974, Garrison was allowed a 10-day leave from the hospital.
 On May 29, 1974, he kidnapped 3-year-old Craig Neal, and suffocated him to death.
 He hid his body under an abandoned house, where it was found on June 3.
 Garrison was arrested shortly after, and charged with murder, but later pleaded guilty to a lesser charge, second degree manslaughter.
 He was sentenced to four years in prison.
 Garrison was released on March 9, 1977, at age 17.
-He later returned to high school and graduated.
+He returned to high school and graduated.